-Whole-Home Generator Services in Akron & Northeast Ohio
+Whole-Home Generator Services – Installation & Maintenance

 Even a brief interruption of power can place you and your home at risk.
-The lights go off, HVAC won’t operate, food starts to spoil—and unfortunately, outages aren’t all that uncommon in our area.
+The lights go off, HVAC won’t operate, food starts to spoil — and unfortunately, outages aren’t all that uncommon in our area.
 And they tend to last more than a “brief” period of time!
 But being adequately prepared isn’t as hard as you may think: All it takes is a whole-home generator provided by the experts at Blind & Sons!

-Our electricians offer complete whole-home generator selection, installation, and support services to our Northeast Ohio clients.
+Our electricians offer complete whole-home generator selection, installation, and maintenance support services to our Northeast Ohio clients.
 With our care and dedication to accurate, customer-focused service we can ensure you get all of the electrical access protection you need, keeping your lights on, your home comfortable, and your family safe.

 How Does a Whole-House Generator Work?